Our Council Summer Office Hours

 Follow Waka Kotahi/NZTA Facebook and Twitter for further updates.

-Any updates on the status of our Council's local roads will be posted on our website, Facebook page and via our email newsletters.
+Any updates on the status of our Council's local roads, including road closures, storm recovery repairs and scheduled maintenance work, will be posted on our Roads website page, our Facebook page and via our e-newsletters.

 Thames Connector public bus service

-Thames Connector provides low-cost transport Monday - Friday to convenient locations in the Thames town centre between Tararū and Parawai.
+- Thames Connector provides low-cost transport from Monday to Friday, stopping at convenient locations in the Thames town centre between Tararū and Parawai.